Mobile App-Only Approach Causing 10% Loss In Sales

 Testing a mobile app is way more complicated than testing a web app.
 From hiring specialists to investing more in the infrastructure, mobile app testing can sum up to a massive overhead for your business.
 That’s not even considering the general maintenance of a mobile app.

 On the other hand, testing a web app or a mobile-friendly website is much simpler and achievable.
 Instead of investing a lot, you can simply go for cloud testing and check how your web app performs across a plethora of browsers or devices.
-LT Browser is one such dev-friendly tool that allows you to build and test the responsiveness of your website or web-app across 45+ devices.
+LT Browser is one such browser for developers that allows you to build and test the responsiveness of your website or web-app across 50+ devices.

 Mobile Web App Trumps All!

 It is time to acknowledge that mobile web apps have a significant impact on your business.
 Instead of focusing on the technicalities, brands should focus on creating value for their users.
 Users who are on their mobile for most of their day.
 Users who want to browse and shop but might try to avoid installing an app for doing so.